Open

 What expenses are eligible under Arts Across Canada and Abroad — Translation?

-Translation of a Canadian literary work for publication
+Translation of Canadian-authored literary works for publication

 Who can I contact for more information about the Arts Across Canada and Abroad — Translation?